-FUPDATE.FOR - FORTRAN EXAMPLE
+FUPDATE.FOR - FORTRAN Example

 FUPDATE.FOR is a program example of how to use the F:USERUPD function to perform fast updates over an RS-232 communications line.
-This program is contained on the PS 300 magnetic tape labeled PSDIST and uses the E&S supplied GSR routines to send the data to an instance of USERUPD.
-The program assumes that the file UPDATE.DAT has been loaded into the PS 300.
+This program is contained on the PS 390 magnetic tape labeled PSDIST and uses the E&S supplied GSR routines to send the data to an instance of USERUPD.
+The program assumes that the file UPDATE.DAT has been loaded into the PS 390.
 UPDATE.DAT contains the data structures to be updated, and also instances F:USERUPD, initializes it and connects it to output <11> of CIROUTE0.
 The program updates five rotation nodes, one translation node, and a character string.

 The structure being updated is a simple robot arm.
 Although the program does not demonstrate all updates that are possible using F:USERUPD it does demonstrate a mechanism for building all of the data types that F:USERUPD acknowledges.
-Refer to Volume 5 for instructions on compiling and linking this program.

-The program assumes that the error handling procedure is named "ERRHND" and that it resides in the same directory as the GSR files.
+The program assumes that the error handling procedure is named "ER-RHND" and that it resides in the same directory as the GSR files.